brandonwamboldt/ruby-exe-appender/README.md

 require('exe_appender')

 exe = ExeAppender.new('ConsoleApplication1.exe')
-exe.append('This is some arbitrary data appended to the end of the PDF.
+exe.append('This is some arbitrary data appended to the end of the EXE.
 Woo123') exe.write('ConsoleApplication.exe')
 ```